DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/The Company and the Shogun, The Dutch Encounter with Tokugawa Japan.md

 But this idea of the Europeans destroying the Asians is not correct.

-The argument that this cannot be strung into a pattern has been recognized by a group of scholars argued against what Tonio Andrade, a leading representative of this revisionist approach calls the "1492 Schema" of history that seeks to equate the voyages of exploration with "the rise of teh west".''
+The argument that this cannot be strung into a pattern has been recognized by a group of scholars argued against what Tonio Andrade, a leading representative of this revisionist approach calls the "1492 Schema" of history that seeks to equate the voyages of exploration with "the rise of the west".''

 (page 6)